MahmudJewel/nextjs-fastapi-user-management/README.md

 * Signup
     * if user exists, will show the error messages
     * custom validated text for required fields like email, password
+    * If user is created, will redirect to the login page and show the alert message.
 * Login
 * Logout
 * User details page